linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

               logging.info(f"Appending {sample}.")
               dsout.add_columns(ds.layers, col_attrs=dsin.col_attrs, row_attrs=dsin.row_attrs)

-You can also create a file by combining existing loom files.
+You can also create a file by combining existing loom files (:func:`loompy.combine`).
 The files will be concatenated along the column axis, and therefore must have the same number of rows.
 If the rows are potentially not in the same order, you can supply a ``key`` argument; the row attribute corresponding to the key will be used to sort the files.
 For example, the following code will combine files and use the "Accession" row attribute as the key: